brainstem-org/brainstem_support/docs/datamodel/schemas/coordinates.md

 ## Anatomical Reference Points

-{: .important }
-Understanding these reference points is crucial for accurate stereotaxic targeting and reproducible experimental procedures.
+In neurosurgery or in research, it is important to know where in the brain a surgical intervention will take place.
+Ideally, the skull should remain as together as possible, so drilling a small hole is preferable.
+We use a set of three dimensional coordinates in order to know where the hole should be drilled.

+These coordinates rely on anatomical markers that are uniform across individuals.
+There are two major anatomical markers on the dorsal surface of the brain that are formed when the plates of the skull fuse during development, and these markers are used to identify the location of various anatomical structures of the brain.

 <img src="/assets/images/bregma_and_lambda.png" width="80%">

-### Bregma
-A skull landmark defined by the intersection of two sutures:
-* The coronal suture (between frontal and parietal bones)
-* The sagittal suture (between left and right parietal bones)
+**Bregma**: the anatomical point on the skull at which the coronal suture (between frontal and parietal bones) is intersected perpendicularly by the sagittal suture (between left and right parietal bones).

-### Lambda
-A skull landmark defined by the intersection of:
-* The extension of the sagittal suture (between left and right parietal bones)
-* The lambdoid suture (between parietal and occipital bones)
+**Lambda**: the meeting point of the sagittal suture (between left and right parietal bones) and the lambdoid suture (between parietal and occipital bones).

 {: .note }
 Both points serve as standard reference points for stereotaxic coordinates in neuroscience research.